 But for other countries, the outbreaks were still considered to be some distance away from their expected peaks.
 Indian Prime Minister Narendra Modi extended his nation's lockdown for almost three more weeks, imploring citizens not to “let our guard down.”

-Meantime, a study published in Lancet Infectious Diseases estimates the death rate from COVID-19 is less than 1 percent when unconfirmed cases are taken into account.
+Meantime, a study published in Lancet Infectious Diseases estimates the death rate from COVID-19 is less than 1% when unconfirmed cases are taken into account.

 "Although China has succeeded in containing the disease spread for two months, such containment is unlikely to be achievable in most countries," the study funded by the U.K. Medical Research Council concluded.
 "Thus, much of the world will experience very large community epidemics of COVID-19 over the coming weeks and months."